xGoldaxe/webserv/request_parsing/Readme.md

 Then all the headers parser, and finally the raw body.
 If the request is not valid, at any point it will print only **error 400, bad request\n**.
 ( to see how data is print, look at print_and_store function ).

-# some notes
-They may be some more data after end of body, close or delete all the additional data is requires